fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 Before getting started, it is important to understand that there are three types of [FCM push notifications](https://firebase.google.com/docs/cloud-messaging/concept-options) you can send to a device.

 1. **Device Token**.
 Sends a message to a single device.
 2. **Topic Subscription**.
 Sends a message to multiple devices that explicitly subscribed to a topic.
-Great for broadcasting important news to a large ground of users.
 3. **User Segment**.
 Sends a notification to a subset of users based on your analytics data.

 ## Step 0: Initial Setup